Etienne Camara

-Etienne Amara Camara (born 30 March 2003) is a French professional footballer who plays for Huddersfield Town as a midfielder.
+Etienne Amara Camara (born 30 March 2003) is a French professional footballer who plays as a midfielder for Belgian club Charleroi.

 Career

 Born in Noisy-le-Grand, France, Camara started his football career at US Torcy and Angers SCO, before moving to Huddersfield Town in October 2020.

-Camara made his senior debut for Huddersfield Town on 9 January 2021, when he made a substitute appearance in their 3–2 FA Cup defeat against Plymouth Argyle.
+Camara made his senior debut for Huddersfield on 9 January 2021, when he made a substitute appearance in a 3–2 FA Cup defeat against Plymouth Argyle.

 On 13 August 2022, Camara made his league debut as an 83rd minute substitute, replacing Sorba Thomas, in a 3-1 win against Stoke City at the John Smith’s Stadium.

+On 14 July 2023, Camara officially joined Italian side Udinese for an undisclosed fee, signing a four-year contract with the club.
+In the first half of the 2023–24 season, Camara appeared for Udinese once in Coppa Italia and remained on the bench in all the league games.

+On 1 February 2024, Camara moved to Charleroi in Belgium and signed a three-and-a-half-year contract.

+International career

+Born in France, Camara is of Guinean descent.
+He was called up to the France U20s for the 2023 FIFA U-20 World Cup, where the Bleuets got eliminated in the group stage.